oktagonia/oktagonia.github.io/docs/blog/ternary/ternary.md

 The way ternary logic deals with the principle of explosion is by introducing a third value—$\mathbf{X}$, meaning *both true and false*—besides the usual *true* and *false*.
-Then by cleverly defining the usual logical relations, we can obtain a logic which allows its user to have contradictictory notions without being punished by Aristotle.
+Then by cleverly defining the usual logical relations, we can obtain a logic which allows its user to have contradictory notions without being punished by Aristotle.
 The one being shown here is Kleene-Priest%{(Note "Priest's <i>The Logic of Paradox</i> is a great paper and he (obviously) goes into a lot more detail than I do here.
 So go read it.")}% incantation.
 Firstly, we allowed $\mathbf{T}$ and $\mathbf{X}$ to be *designated* values.